jiasiva/AI_TUTOR_RAG/README.md

 # Then start the app
 **streamlit run app.py**
 then open your browser and visit: http://localhost:8501

-### 📚 How to Use
+## 📚 How to Use

-**👩‍🏫 For Teachers**
+### 👩‍🏫 For Teachers

-1.Upload documents related to topics (PDFs, PPTs, DOCX, etc.)
+1. Upload documents related to topics (PDFs, PPTs, DOCX, etc.)
-2.Use the dashboard to generate quizzes
+2. Use the dashboard to generate quizzes
-3.Export/share quiz questions
+3. Export/share quiz questions
-4.Use the lesson plan generator for daily planning
+4. Use the lesson plan generator for daily planning

-**🧑‍🎓 For Students**
+### 🧑‍🎓 For Students

-1.Ask subject-related questions in the chatbot 2.Participate in quizzes
+1. Ask subject-related questions in the chatbot
+2. Participate in quizzes
-3.Upload answer sheets for review (PDF/TXT)
+3. Upload answer sheets for review (PDF/TXT)
+4. View feedback and performance logs

-### 🔮 Future Enhancements:
+## 🔮 Future Enhancements

-🗣️ Voice-based input and speech response
+- 🗣️ Voice-based input and speech response
-🧾 OCR for scanned answer paper analysis
+- 🧾 OCR for scanned answer paper analysis
-📊 Visual dashboards for student progress
+- 📊 Visual dashboards for student progress
-🌐 Multilingual support (e.g., Tamil, Hindi)
+- 🌐 Multilingual support (e.g., Tamil, Hindi)
-🧠 Personalized learning path suggestions
+- 🧠 Personalized learning path suggestions
-⚡ Caching and faster document processing
+- ⚡ Caching and faster document processing